carlosedp/scala3-quarkus-quickstart/README.md

 To view the sample, open <http://localhost:8080/tasks/tasks-page> and interact with the form.

-### Using Scala Futures
+### Using Scala Futures and Zio

 You can also interop Scala `Future`s with Quarkus as it's used on multiple Scala native async libraries.
 If using `Await.result` inside a method (which blocks the thread which it was called from), annotate it with `@Blocking` (from `io.smallrye.common.annotation.Blocking`) to make Quarkus move the method to a separate thread pool meant for blocking operations.
-Otherwise (as is demonstrated on `GreetingResource.scala`) return a `CompletionStage` which can be obtained from Scala Future by using `scala.jdk.FutureConverters`.
-This is used in the <http://localhost:8080/greet/async> endpoint.
+Otherwise (as is demonstrated on `ScalaFutureResource.scala`) return a `CompletionStage` which can be obtained from Scala Future by using `scala.jdk.FutureConverters`.
+This is used in the <http://localhost:8080/async/future> endpoint.

+There is also a resource that executes and returns data from a Zio Effect.
+The example code is at `ScalaZioResource.scala` and it uses some helper method and extension from `ZioHelper.scala` for ease of use.
+The effect is run and it's return is converted to a native Java `CompletionStage` for Quarkus consumption.

 ### Using the full stack as a "production" application